 HILLCREST VINEYARDS (WINERY #4)

 Tasting: $15 For Eight Wines (Complimentary with Alaska Airlines)

 This winery was a little out of the way, but we wanted to try “Oregon’s Oldest Estate Winery.”
 We also called ahead to confirm that they were doing the Alaska Airlines Free Wine Tasting.
 It’s definitely smaller and more rustic than your typical modern wineries, but I think that’s what made it quaint.
 You walk in and you have to ring a bell and someone from upstairs will come down and help you.
 Most likely it will be the owners.
 The tasting consists of eight (yes EIGHT) wines.
 What was interesting is that they end with the white wines because it’s more refreshing.
 It was the first time anyone has ever done that and I was actually kind of a fan.
 We ended up purchasing a bottle of Petite Blanc.

 Tasting: $12 for Four Wines with a Food Pairing of Three Items (Complimentary with Alaska Airlines)

 This winery was the last one for the day and it was kind of out of the way also.
 We called ahead to confirm that they were aware of the Alaska Airlines Free Wine Tasting and they said they were.
 The fun thing about this tasting was that you got three little bites to go with your wines.
 It was actually a nice touch especially after wine tasting all day.

-Since Oregon is in a different state with COVID, they do allow indoor dining at a reduce capacity.
+Since Oregon is in a different state, they do allow indoor dining at a reduced capacity.
 A lot of places are still choosing to do outdoors only so please check before going.
 All the places we visited were very mindful and had each group spread apart.
 Masks are still required as of this time when not actively tasting.
 If you have any questions, feel free to leave them in the comments below!